The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Summary and timeline

-This article presents the Lockman-SpReSO survey and focuses on its scientific motivation, target selection, observational design, and the first results from the reduction of the spectra.
-Lockman-SpReSO was created to try to fill the notable lack of spectroscopic information in one of the best large scale fields for high depth studies due to its low hydrogen column density, the Lockman Hole field.
-In this way, spectroscopic redshifts and the main physical parameters such as metallicity, extinctions, SFR and even SED fits can be studied for a specific selection of targets.
+This paper presents the Lockman-SpReSO project and focuses on its scientific motivation, target selection, observational design and the first results from the reduction of the spectra.
+Lockman-SpReSO was created to try to fill the notable lack of spectroscopic information in one of the best large-scale fields, the Lockman Hole field, for high depth studies owing to its low hydrogen column density.
+In this way, spectroscopic redshifts and the main physical parameters such as gas metallicity, extinctions, SFR, and even SED fits can be studied for a specific selection of targets.

 The Lockman-SpReSO catalogue contains 1144 sources of various kinds.
 All Lockman-SpReSO observations were carried out from 2014 to 2018, and all data have been satisfactorily reduced.
 The spectroscopic data obtained have been analysed and have produced spectroscopic redshifts for a total of 357 objects, from $z_\mathrm{spec} = 0.0290$ to $z_\mathrm{spec} = 4.9671$.
-For 99 objects with only one characteristic feature in their spectra, an attempt to determine the redshift was performed, resulting in redshift range from $z_\mathrm{sup}=0.0973$ to $z_\mathrm{sup}=1.4470$.
-Furthermore, for those objects whose redshift was determined, only $\sim 15~\%$ have a spectroscopic redshift available in the literature.
-Finally, the spectral lines of the objects were measured in order to establish the initial database of the Lockman-SpReSO survey.
+For 99 objects with only one characteristic feature in their spectra, an attempt was made to determine the redshift and resulted in a redshift range from $z_\mathrm{sup}=0.0973$ to $z_\mathrm{sup}=1.4470$.
+Furthermore, for those objects whose redshift was determined, only $\sim 25\%$ have a spectroscopic redshift available in the literature.
+Finally, the spectral lines of the objects were measured in order to establish the initial database of Lockman-SpReSO.

-We performed a SED fitting process using the spectroscopic redshift and CIGALE software, taking advantage of the wide photometric spectral coverage from the FUV to the FIR.
-The fit results allowed us to derive and the infrared luminosity the stellar mass of the sources.
-Based on the $L_\mathrm{TIR}$ values derived from the SED fitting, about 55\% of the objects are LIRGs, 6\% are ULIRGs and less than 1\% are HLIRGs sources.
-The stellar mass distribution has a minimum and maximum value of $\log(M_*/M_\odot)=7.65$ and $\log(M_*/M_\odot)=10.07$, respectively, with a median value of $\log(M_*/M_\odot)=10.28$.
+We performed an SED-fitting process using the spectroscopic redshift and CIGALE software, taking advantage of the wide photometric spectral coverage from the FUV to the FIR.
+The fit results allowed us to derive the IR luminosities and the stellar masses of the sources.
+Based on the $L_\mathrm{TIR}$ values derived from the SED fitting, about 55\% of the objects are LIRGs, 6\% are ULIRGs and less than 1\% are HLIRGs.
+The stellar mass distribution has a minimum and a maximum value of $\log(M_*/M_\odot)=7.65$ and $\log(M_*/M_\odot)=12.07$, respectively, with a median value of $\log(M_*/M_\odot)=10.28$.